jsunn-y/ALDE/README.md

 | verbose | 2 | how much to report to the terminal  |

 ## Analysis
-Examples for visualization of the results can be found in
+Examples the raw outputs from the ALDE simulations can organized into a dataframe using `analysis/tabulate_results.ipynb`.
+Afterware, visualization of the results can be performed with `analysis/visualization.ipynb`.